simonlieu18/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/e4161b96-cad9-454e-a73a-cfd6888d8d7f)

 <p>
 Back on the Windows 10 VM you'll notice on wireshark that a ping is sent but nothing is being replied back.
-Showing that the security group added, succeeded in blocking the ICMP traffic.
+Indicating that the security group added, succeeded in blocking the ICMP traffic.
 </p>
 <br />